andrewkatson/Denarii/README.md

 **Decentralization:** The utility of Denarii depends on its decentralised peer-to-peer consensus network - anyone should be able to run the denarii software, validate the integrity of the blockchain, and participate in all aspects of the denarii network using consumer-grade commodity hardware.
 Decentralization of the monero network is maintained by software development that minimizes the costs of running the denarii software and inhibits the proliferation of specialized, non-commodity hardware.

-**Stability:** Denarii is a stable currency through the adoption of proven modern monetary policy.
+**Stability:** Denarii is a stable currency through the adoption of proven modern monetary policy modified to be decentralized.
+Essentially it manages the emission rate and the transaction fee to react to the market over time.
+This is done through the adjustment of these critical values by the nodes of the network -- but restricted by the average of the previous n blocks.

 ## License